Religion and LGBTQ people: Eastern and Southeast Asian religions

+Among the Taoic religions of East Asia, such as Taoism, passionate homosexual expression is usually discouraged because it is believed to not lead to human fulfillment.

+Burmese folk religion

+Many Nat Kadaws in traditional Burmese folk religion are members of the LGBT community.

 Chinese folk religion

 Tu'er Shen, also known as the Rabbit God, is a gay Chinese deity.
 In 2006, Lu Wei-ming founded a temple for Tu'er Shen in Yonghe District in the New Taipei City in Taiwan, which has been called the world's only religious shrine for gay people.
 About 9,000 pilgrims visit the temple each year praying to find a suitable partner.
 The Wei-ming temple also performs love ceremonies for gay couples.

+Confucianism

+Confucianism, being primarily a social and political philosophy, focused little on sexuality; whether homosexual or heterosexual.
+However, the ideology did emphasize male friendships, and Louis Crompton has argued that the "closeness of the master-disciple bond it fostered may have subtly facilitated homosexuality".
+Homosexuality is not mentioned in the Analects of Confucius.

+Đạo Mẫu

+In Vietnam, many LGBT people find a safe community within the Đạo Mẫu religion, which is worship of the mother god.
+Many LGBT people act as mediums during Đạo Mẫu rituals.

 Shinto

-Historically, the Shinto "had no special code of morals and seems to have regarded sex as a natural phenomenon to be enjoyed with few inhibitions."
+Historically, the Shinto "had no special code of morals and seems to have regarded sex as a natural phenomenon to be enjoyed with few inhibitions".
 While Shinto beliefs are diverse, Shinto doesn't condemn homosexuality, and the formally organized Konkokyo sect is fully affirming.
 Multiple Shinto leaders advocated in support of gay marriage in Hawaii.